schizoakustik/glitchtools/README.md

 * remove all keyframes from the second file
 * mosh the two files together

-#### Framerepeater
+#### Frame Repeater

 `framerepeater file frames_to_keep frame_to_repeat trailing_frames repetitions`

-The Frame Repeater takes five arguments, the first being the file, and then:
+The Frame Repeater takes five arguments, the first being the file (which it will try to convert if it's not an avi file), and then:
 * the number of frames to keep before repeating
 * the frame to repeat
 * the number of additional frames to repeat